-Following the Grenfell Tower tragedy, Mayor of Greater Manchester Andy Burnham set up the Greater Manchester High Rise Taskforce to provide fire safety reassurance, building-by-building, and get us to a point where we can assure all residents their homes are safe, as quickly as possible.
+Following the Grenfell Tower tragedy in June 2017, Mayor of Greater Manchester Andy Burnham set up the Greater Manchester High Rise Taskforce to provide fire safety reassurance, building-by-building, and get us to a point where we can assure all residents their homes are safe, as quickly as possible.

-Please note, the taskforce has now been re-named 'High Rise and Building Safety Taskforce'.
+Please note, the taskforce was re-named 'High Rise and Building Safety Taskforce' in 2021

-What Greater Manchester Fire and Rescue Service (GMFRS) are doing
+What Greater Manchester Fire and Rescue Service (GMFRS) is doing

 Greater Manchester Fire and Rescue Service (GMFRS) has carried out proactive inspections of all high rise residential premises to ensure all buildings comply with fire safety regulations and people feel safe in their homes.

 We are working with local authorities and housing providers, in the public and private sector, to reassure residents living in high rises across Greater Manchester.

 As part of this work, GMFRS is also offering residents a Home Fire Safety Assessment (HFSA).
 During the visits, GMFRS staff will discuss health advice, crime prevention as well as fire safety advice.